-Students are required to complete all lecture assignments in their entirety.
-Excused extensions on lecture assignments or homework may potentially be arranged for the following excuses, and then only if the student follows the procedures outlined for communicating and documenting that particular excuse as outlined below.
-For excused extensions, an instructor will email you the revised due dates for any associated assignments.
+- Students are required to complete all lecture assignments in their entirety. - Excused extensions on lecture assignments or homework may be arranged for the following excuses, and then only if the student follows the procedures outlined for communicating and documenting that particular excuse as outlined below.

-Students with unexcused extensions will receive a 0 for the associated assignment.
-Modules are open for at least 6 days prior to due dates in order for students to be given more than enough time to work on the components at times convenient for them.
-Students are highly encouraged to complete assignments well ahead of their due dates so that there is sufficient time to post questions to instructors and to allow for unanticipated events.

-This policy is in effect from the first day of the semester.
-The instructors reserve the right to provide exceptions to the policies on an individual basis.

-In most circumstances, make-up assignments will be offered for excused absences.
-Once you have contacted Dr. Gipson and sent the appropriate documentation, an instructor will respond to you via email to schedule revised due dates.
+- For excused extensions, an instructor will email you the revised due dates for any associated assignments. - Students with unexcused extensions will receive a 0 for the associated assignment. - Modules are open at least 6 days before due dates so students can be given more than enough time to work on the components at times convenient for them. - Students are encouraged to complete assignments well ahead of their due dates so that there is sufficient time to post questions to instructors and to allow for unanticipated events. - This policy is in effect from the first day of the semester. - The instructors reserve the right to provide exceptions to the policies on an individual basis. - In most circumstances, make-up assignments will be offered for excused absences. - Once you have contacted Dr. Gipson and sent the appropriate documentation, an instructor will email you to schedule revised due dates.
 You must respond to this email within 24 hours to verify that you received the email and have noted your revised due dates.